RLE Enhancements: Laser Eye Surgery After Lens Replacement

 Recovery After RLE Laser Enhancement

-Recovery tends to be faster than traditional laser eye surgery because the correction required is smaller.
+Recovery after a laser enhancement following RLE tends to be faster than with traditional laser eye surgery because the correction required is usually smaller.
+The cornea undergoes minimal reshaping, which reduces trauma and speeds up healing compared with primary procedures that correct larger refractive errors.

 How Accurate Are RLE Laser Enhancements?